Perspectives on Citizen Science from Ecuador, Africa and SIDS

 What?
 3 rounds of story (10mins) + informal discussion, learning, meet new people (30mins)

 Languages?
 French, English, Spanish (there will be one story in English in each round)

 Where?
 Grand Salle, Salle communale de Plainpalais, Rue de Carouge 52, Genève

 For whom?
 Everybody is welcome.
 We have space for 30 people.

 This workshop at the ECSA international conference 2018 invites you to listen to and share stories behind Citizen Science.
 We will explore not so much stories of science, but stories of people and things, dreams and challenges, of the hard work and open questions involved in nurturing communities and making Citizen Science happen.
 The aim of the Story Café is to create an open and informal space at the ECSA conference to come together and share experiences, questions and critique on Citizen Science or related activities that are currently developed around the world.
 Everybody is invited to come by, have a coffee, listen and join the discussions.

 Science, community work and stories are global.
 Therefore we want to take the opportunity to hear what happens outside Europe and explore what we can learn from activities in the global South.
 We are happy to have three inspiring storytellers who will share experiences from their work on Citizen Science in contexts like Open Science, Science Policy and Participatory Research and Conservation:

 The Story Café is meant to be an open conversation encouraging participants to share their experiences and views.
 We will blend listening to stories of our international guests with rounds of discussion.
-There will be coffee and cake – please join us and bring your stories!
+We are looking forward for you to join us and bring your stories!

 Contact: Claudia Göbel, claudia.goebel[at]mfn-berlin.de